Shannon-Goddard/AlphabetSoupChallenge/README.md

 - **SPECIAL_CONSIDERATIONS**—Special consideration for application
 - **ASK_AMT**—Funding amount requested
 - **IS_SUCCESSFUL**—Was the money used effectively

-Using your knowledge of machine learning and neural network model building, you must create a binary classifier that is capable of predicting whether or not an applicant will be successful if funded by Alphabet Soup using the features collected in the provided dataset.

-**Objectives**
-The goals of this challenge are for you to:
-- Import, analyze, clean, and preprocess a “real-world” classification dataset.
-- Select, design, and train a binary classification model of your choosing.
-- Optimize model training and input data to achieve desired model performance.

 **Instructions**
 Create a new Jupyter Notebook within a new folder on your computer.
 Name this new notebook file “AlphabetSoupChallenge.ipynb” (or something easily identifiable).